datarootsio/databooks/docs/usage/overview.md

 1. `databooks meta`: to remove unnecessary notebook metadata that can cause git conflicts
-2. `databooks fix`: to fix conflicts after they've occurred, by parsing versions of the conflicting file and computing its difference in a Jupyter-friendly way, so you (user) can manually resolve them in the Jupyter terminal
+2. `databooks fix`: to fix conflicts after they've occurred, by parsing versions of the conflicting file and computing its difference in a Jupyter-friendly way, so you (user) can manually resolve them in the Jupyter interface
 3. `databooks assert`: to assert that the notebook metadata actually conforms to desired values - ensure that notebook has sequential execution count, tags, etc.
+4. `databooks show`: to show a rich representation of the notebooks in the terminal

 ## `databooks meta`